EPL GW-3 FPL Player Picks

-Am I the only one who can’t stand to wait for the commencement of game-week three?
-The sheer suspense and anticipation that comes with matchdays and the pressure for our selected players to perform is something I really missed during the off-season and can’t seem to get enough of now that we’re back in the thick of it.
+Am I the only one who can’t wait for GW-3?
+The sheer suspense and anticipation that comes with matchdays and the pressure for our selected players to perform is something I really missed during the off-season.
+I can’t get enough of it now that we’re back in the thick of competition.

-Two game-weeks gone and private leagues are gradually beginning to take shape.
+Two game-weeks gone, and private leagues are beginning to take shape.
 Mistakes and failed trials can be allowed in the first two game-weeks, but not much longer.
-Now is the time to begin to drop our duds and bring in players who have been racking up the points.
-Let’s take a look at some of the best bets for game-week three.
+Now is the time to drop our duds and bring in players who are racking up the points.
+Let’s take a look at some of the best bets for GW-3.

 Goalkeepers